laurocaetano/follower_maze/README.md

 The **ClientHandler** will listen to clients connecting to it and it will save the reference to these connections in `Registries.ConnectedClients` registry.

-The consumer is started together with the servers.
+The `EventConsumer` is started together with the servers.
 It will fetch events from the `Registries.Events` register and will deliver them to the respective users, using the `EventForwarder`.